slavaim/MacOSX-Kernel-Filter/README.md

  $ sudo kextutil -v /work/DL/GitHub/DLDriver/DLDriver/Build/Products/Release/DLDriver.kext -d /work/DL/GitHub/DLDriver/DLDriver/Build/Products/Release/DLDriverPrivate.kext
  ```

- To verify that the driver has loaded run
+ To verify that the kext has loaded run
  ` $ kextstat | grep SlavaImameev`

   the output should be like